CARB Standards in Other States

 More than a dozen states have also joined California's lawsuit against the EPA to allow the regulation of greenhouse gases.
 "They want clean air for their residents, too," Paauwe said, of why other states would adopt the strict California emissions laws.

-For more information about the California Air Resources Board and other related topics, follow the links on the next page.
+For more information about the California Air Resources Board and other related topics, follow the links below.
 They'll provide you with lots more information.

 - A phone interview with Tom Cackette.
 Deputy CEO, California Air Resources Board.

 - California Air Resources Board.
 "ARB 40th history."
 (Sept.
 10, 2008) http://www.arb.ca.gov/knowzone/history.htm

 - California Air Resources Board.
 "Key Events in the History or Air Quality in California."
 July 18, 2008. http://www.arb.ca.gov/html/brochure/history.htm